baseonballs/mpower-sitedocs/site-docs/mathematics/a2/hw/aops/hw.04.sol.md

 >Given that $(3,15)$ is on the graph of $y = f(x)$, find a point that must be on the graph of $y = f(x) - 7$.
 Express your answer as an ordered pair $(a,b)$ where $a$ and $b$ are real numbers.

-### **Analysis**

-Let's break down the problem using the critical thinking framework:

-    - Analysis - deconstruct the problems into simpler components.
-Identify context.
-    - Evalulate - affirm the understing and validity (reasonableness) of info/data.
-    - Inference - making connections between ideas or drawing the conclusion of data.

 #### <span style="color: orange; font-weight:bold; font-style: normal">Identify the Givens</span>:

 1. The point \((3, 15)\) is on the graph of \(y = f(x)\).